ImperialDesSoc/handbook/source/assessment.rst

 Mitigating Circumstances forms are in the ‘UG Resources’ section of Blackboard

-.. todo:: insert the link to the mit circ forms
+.. todo:: The link to "Mitigating Circumstances Forms" is currently missing.
+You can find this yourself by navigating to the 'UG Resources' section of Blackboard.

 Getting Your Results
 ====================

 Your results will be loaded onto your eService in early-mid July.

-If you are a sponsored student and need your exam results sent to your sponsor, please contact the Student Hub (**Level 3, Sherfield Building**) and they can arrange this for you
+If you are a sponsored student and need your exam results sent to your sponsor, please contact the Student Hub (**Level 3, Sherfield Building**) and they can arrange this for you.

 When all assessments for the year have been marked and the marks collated, a series of meetings collectively known as the Board of Examiners — review the results and allocate an overall grade to each student.